 top of page

-Neither of this sections are easy but many of my students seem to find Section B most daunting so, in this blog post, I’ll explain what you can expect from Paper 1, Section B and give you some tips to help you to approach it with confidence.
+AQA GCSE English Language: Paper 1, Section B tests your ability to write creatively and can be very challenging for students.
+In this blog post, I’ll explain what you can expect from Paper 1, Section B and help you approach it with confidence.

-What does AQA GCSE English Language Paper 1, Section B involve?
+What Does AQA GCSE English Language Paper 1, Section B Involve?

 You’ll be given a visual prompt (such as a photograph) and a written prompt (such as an opening sentence or a specific scenario).
 Your task will be to write either a description based on the image or a story which starts with the opening sentence or is inspired by the scenario.